sswietoniowski/learning-aspnetcore-webapi-7-unit-testing/README.md

 ## Isolating Unit Tests with ASP.NET Core Techniques and Mocking

+Investigating test isolation approaches.

+Unit tests should be isolated from other components of the system:

+- database, file system, network, etc.,
+- other dependencies like factories, repositories, services, etc.

+By isolating a test you can ber sure that when it passes or fails, it's the cause of the code under test.

+> _Test double_ a generic term for any case where you replace a production object for testing purposes.

+Test doubles:

+- _Fake_ a working implementation not suitable for production use,
+- _Dummy_ a test double that's never accessed or used,
+- _Stub_ a test double that provides fake data to the system under test,
+- _Spy_ a test double capable of capturing indirect output and providing indirect input as needed,
+- _Mock_ a test double that implements the expected behavior.

+Test isolation approaches:

+- manually creating test doubles,
+- using built-in framework or library functionality to create test doubles,
+- using a mocking framework to create test doubles.

+Different types of test doubles and different approaches are often combined.
+Focus on the fact that the test is isolated, no matter how.

+Unit testing with Entity Framework Core.

+EF Core contains a set of built-in functionalities to easily enable testing & test isolation:

+- avoid calling into a real database,
+- use in-memory implementations instead.

+_In-memory database provider_ - simple scenarios, not the best option.

+_SQLite in-memory mode_ - best compatibility with real databases.

+Unit testing with HttpClient.

+Tests mus be isolated from network calls.
+A custom message handler can short-circuit the actual call.

+Which test isolation approach should you use?

+Consider:

+- test reliability,
+- effort required to create test doubles,
+- available knowledge and experience.

 ## Unit Testing ASP.NET Core API Controllers

+TODO:

 ## Unit Testing ASP.NET Core Middleware, Filters and Service Registrations

+TODO:

 ## Integrating Unit Tests In Your Development and Release Flows